Unified Multimodal Models as Auto-Encoders: Introduction and Motivation

 \section{Introduction and Motivation}

-\begin{quote} \itshape "Imagine opening your eyes to a scene, then closing them—your unified brain instantly recalls it, much like an auto-encoder." \end{quote}

-Unifying multimodal models (UMMs) that support both generation and understanding has recently gained increasing popularity in both academia and industry~\citep{wang2024emu3, chen2025janus, wu2025janus, xieShowoOneSingle2024, pan2025metaquery, gupta2022metamorph, zhou2024transfusion, yan2025gpt, deng2024nova, ge2024seedx}.
-However, directly unifying the understanding and generation models can lead to a sub-optimal result, as most existing arts on UMMs~\citep{wu2025janus, pan2025metaquery, chen2025blip3} suggest that optimizing diffusion-based generative objectives negatively degrade the understanding capability and learned representations (and conversely), making joint training brittle.
+Unified multimodal models (UMMs) that support both generation and understanding have recently gained increasing popularity in both academia and industry~\citep{wang2024emu3, chen2025janus, wu2025janus, xieShowoOneSingle2024, pan2025metaquery, gupta2022metamorph, zhou2024transfusion, yan2025gpt}.
+However, directly combining the understanding and generation models together leads to a sub-optimal result, as most existing arts on UMMs~\citep{wu2025janus, pan2025metaquery, chen2025blip3} suggest that optimizing diffusion-based generative objectives negatively degrade the understanding capability and learned representations (and conversely), making joint training brittle.

 Consequently, some existing works decouple the UMM problem~\citep{wu2025janus,qu2025tokenflow}, training understanding and generation modules separately, and missing out on potential cross-task mutual benefits.
-These design choices and empirical observations have dampened confidence in truly unified systems: absent demonstrable mutual gains, "unification" collapses into training two large components side by side.
-This raises an important question: \textit{Can understanding truly benefit generation, and vice versa?} And how can this interplay be optimized in a complementary, mutually reinforcing way, a direction still unexplored?
-A genuinely unified approach, however, should deliver explicit, bidirectional gains, leveraging each task to strengthen the other, rather than merely bridging them as independent parts.
+These design choices and empirical observations have dampened confidence in truly unified systems: absent demonstrable mutual gains, ``unification" collapses into training two large components side by side.

-In this paper, we argue that the \textbf{Auto-Encoder view is central to unifying multimodal understanding and generation.} In this view (Fig.~\ref{fig:insight}), the two tasks are symmetric and complementary: the encoder compresses visual content into a descriptive, compact caption (I2T), and the decoder reconstructs it to pixels (T2I).
-We leverage the similarity between the input image and reconstruction image as the key objective to optimize both tasks, where successful reconstruction (higher similarity) indicates a more coherent bidirectional information flow between the understanding (encoding) and generation (decoding), leading to a higher \textbf{unified score} that indicates a more unified system between the understanding and generation.